hyperledger-archives/sawtooth-core/docs/source/architecture/transactions_and_batches.rst

 playing tic-tac-toe.

 In addition to the name of the transaction family (family_name), each transaction specifies a family version string (family_version).
+The version string enables upgrading a transaction family while coordinating the nodes in the network to upgrade.
 The payload_encoding field allows the transaction family to support multiple serialization mechanisms (for example, json or cbor).

 Dependencies and Input/Output Addresses
 ---------------------------------------

-Transactions can depend upon other transactions, which is to say a dependent transaction cannot be applied prior the transaction upon which it depends.
+Transactions can depend upon other transactions, which is to say a dependent transaction cannot be applied prior to the transaction upon which it depends.

 The dependencies field of a transaction allows explicitly specifying the transactions which must be applied prior to the current transaction.
 Explicit